 Leaping: Jumping straight up to block a Try or FG is not a foul.
-Leaping into the plane directly above the frame of the body of an opponent is the foul.
+Landing on a player is the foul.
+Know who on the defense is in a restricted leaping position.
 It is a foul to leap over a blocker behind the NZ (punt shield) when attempting to block a kick.